diogogithub/gnu-social/docs/developer/src/paradigms.md

 PHP allows for a high level of code expression.
 In GNU social we have conventions for when each programming style should be adopted as well as methods for handling some common operations.
 Such an example is string parsing: We never chain various `substring` calls.
 We write a [regex](https://en.wikipedia.org/wiki/Regular_expression) pattern and then call `preg_match` instead.
-All of this consistency highly contributes for a more readable code and of easier maintenance code.
+All of this consistency highly contributes for a more readable and easier of maintaining code.

 Strings
 -------------------------------------------------------------------------------